 Mark Minasi's Windows Networking Tech Page

-Time to Learn PowerShell!
-Learn it in One Day with Mark in Seattle (Next Wednesday, May 1st!), Chicago, Seattle or DallasAs someone who's worked with programming and scripting tools for, well, um, many years, I have to say that PowerShell is one of the best, and it's something that I think that every admin can and should learn.
-Join me at a one-day seminar on AD administration with PowerShell — AD administration is just a sneaky excuse to teach you PowerShell while you're not looking — and see how to save time by PowerShelling.
-Course outline at http://www.minasi.com/adposh1/ and, again, see our dates and locations at www.minasi.com/pubsems.htm .
+Time to Learn PowerShell Now!
+Learn it in Two Days, Hands-On with Mark in San Francisco December 9/10As someone who's worked with programming and scripting tools for, well, um, many years, I have to say that PowerShell is one of the best, and it's something that I think that every admin can and should learn.
+Join me at a two-day hands-on seminar using PowerShell to run your AD, networking, Office, and Windows in general.
+(AD administration is just a sneaky excuse to teach you PowerShell while you're not looking.)
+You'll see how to save time with PowerShell, be more comfortable with all of the new PowerShell commands that are becoming more and more necessary for Windows administration, and we'll even try our hands at some minimum-pain PowerShell automation.
+Course outline at http://www.minasi.com/posh2day/ and our only session is December 9/10 in SF.
+More info at www.minasi.com/pubsems.htm .

 Vista is the most secure Windows that Microsoft has released, so there's lots of new stuff to learn, and much of it is good news for anyone looking to keep the bad guys away.
 But while it is good news, and we all say we want security, facing new security technologies sometimes means having to learn to do familiar tasks differently, which can be a pain.
 In some cases, it can be enough of a pain to cause someone to choose to deploy Vista later, and that'd be a shame; hence my new book.
 Administering Windows Vista Security: The Big Surprises focuses on the eight new Vista security technologies that I feel are pretty good when understood, but that could either scare away the casual evaluator or that are so subtle but nonetheless important that they might not be noticed.
 (And at 266 pages, it's a quick read.)